PRIVACY POLICY

 3. How We May Share the Information We Collect

-LexSource does not sell your personal information, and we have done so in the preceding 12 months.
-We also do not share personal information that reasonably identifies you with anyone except when we have your permission, are doing so at your direction, as needed to comply with our legal obligations, as permitted by applicable law, or as otherwise described in this policy.
+LexSource does not share or sell your personal information and we have not done so since we started in 2013.
+We would only share your personal information with your explicit, written permission, and as needed to comply with our legal obligations, as permitted by applicable law, or as otherwise described in this policy.

 We may also disclose the categories of information we collect to the following categories of recipients in furtherance of the purposes described above: